rehman000/CTP-Hackathon-Documentation-Workshop/README.md

 <hr>

-### Challenge 8: Add some ASCII Art without it being ruined.
-Make sure it is added as a multi line block element:
+### Challenge 8: Add some ASCII Art without it being ruined using Markdown syntax highlighting:
 *(Hint: 3 back ticks before and 3 back ticks after with a line of spacing on top and bottom before pasting the ascii art!)*

 <hr>